It's hard to believe that I run a successful business.

 My first photoshoot was me and my clothes in front of an ugly old sheet out in the driveway.
 My boyfriend took all the photos.
 Luckily, he also knew how to use Photoshop and made me a banner for my shop.

-That first day was the motivation I needed to keep going.
+It was the motivation I needed to keep going.

 I ran it in a really “passive” way because I had lots of other stuff to do (like tour and live and try to go to school and then drop out), so I would batch EVERYTHING and then just ship things twice a week as orders came in.